 Vascular surgeons treat diseases of the arteries and veins other than those of the heart and brain.
 In the last few years, McLeod Vascular specialists recorded several first-in-state distinctions, using groundbreaking techniques to treat problems from varicose veins to dangerous blockages in leg arteries.

 McLeod Regional Medical Center (Florence) and McLeod Health Seacoast (North Myrtle Beach), offer a range of services with McLeod Vascular Associates.
-McLeod Health Cheraw holds a Vascular Clinic for diagnosis and treatment planning.
+Vascular Clinics for diagnosis and treatment planning are held in Cheraw and Hartsville.
 To schedule an appointment, call McLeod Vascular Associates at 1 (888) 777-7043.
 McLeod Vascular Associates in Florence is located at 101 South Ravenel St.

 Ischemic strokes account for 80 to 90% of strokes.
 An estimated 20 to 30% of those are caused by blockages in the carotid arteries, which carry blood to the brain.
 If left untreated these blockages can lead to a stroke.
 McLeod has a stroke treatment to clear plaque in the arteries called Transcarotid Artery Revascularization or TCAR.
 TCAR is performed through a small incision at the neckline.
 It implements a system to protect any plaque that may break loose during the procedure from reaching the brain and potentially causing a stroke.
 A stent is then placed that holds the carotid artery open to allow normal blood flow back to the brain and reducing the patient’s risk for stroke.